-We here do not take into account $m \le 0$ modes as discussed in Sec.
+We here do not take $m \le 0$ modes into account, as discussed in Sect.
 2.4; accordingly, the axial quantum numbers of the modes for both precursors may take values of 1 and 2, leading to four possible combinations.
-As far as the inferred spin is concerned, the two extreme cases are, respectively, $(m_1, m_2) = (1, 2)$ (smallest estimate) and (2, 1) (largest estimate).
-Although the difference can be larger than 100% (cf. Tab.
-2), narrowing down the choice to only one or two can be, in principle, achieved when combining these data with other observations coming from, e.g., the kilonova (Papenfort et al. 2022), the presence or absence of spininduced phase shifts in gravitational waveform (Steinhoff et al. 2021; Kuan & Kokkotas 2022), and from the nature of the accretion disk surrounding the merger site (East et al. 2019).
-In addition, the free mode frequencies obtained retroactively from the spin estimate should be accessible (see below).
+As far as the inferred spin is concerned, the two extreme cases are, respectively, $(m_1, m_2) =$ (1, 2) (smallest estimate) and (2, 1) (largest estimate).
+Although the difference can be larger than 100% (cf. Table 2), narrowing down the choice to only one or two can be, in principle, achieved when combining these data with other observations coming from, foe example, the kilonova (Papenfort et al. 2022), the presence or absence of spin-induced phase shifts in gravitational waveform (Steinhoff et al. 2021; Kuan & Kokkotas 2022), and from the nature of the accretion disc surrounding the merger site (East et al. 2019).
+In addition, the free-mode frequencies obtained retroactively from the spin estimate should be accessible (see below).